Venezuela

 BACKGROUND:

-Following years of the gradual erosion of the rule of law, endemic corruption and democratic space, in 2014 mass protests erupted in Venezuela in response to insecurity, hyperinflation and a lack of essential services.
+Following years of endemic corruption and the gradual erosion of the rule of law and democratic space, in 2014 mass protests erupted in Venezuela in response to insecurity, hyperinflation and a lack of essential services.
 Security forces reacted with disproportionate force, torture and sexual violence.
-Similar violations were perpetrated during subsequent protests, including in 2019 when the start of President Nicolás Maduro’s second term caused a protracted political crisis.
-The Venezuelan government, including its security and intelligence apparatus, has perpetrated systematic arbitrary detention, torture and ill-treatment, sexual and gender-based violence and short-term enforced disappearances targeting actual and perceived opponents.
-Various security forces have also allegedly perpetrated tens of thousands of extrajudicial killings in the name of combating crime, predominantly targeting men between 18 and 30 living in low-income neighborhoods.
+Since then, the Venezuelan government under President Nicolás Maduro, including its security and intelligence apparatus, has perpetrated systematic arbitrary detention, torture and ill-treatment, sexual and gender-based violence and short-term enforced disappearances targeting actual and perceived opponents.
+Various security forces have also allegedly perpetrated tens of thousands of extrajudicial killings in the name of combating crime, predominantly targeting men between 18 and 30 years-old living in low-income neighborhoods.

-In 2019 the UN Human Rights Council authorized the creation of an independent fact-finding mission (FFM) on Venezuela.
-The FFM has established that some violations and abuses committed since at least 2014 were part of a “widespread and systematic attack” against the civilian population.
-In September 2022 the FFM warned that patterns of detention, torture and other violations continue “as part of a plan orchestrated at the highest levels of the government to repress dissent through crimes against humanity.”
+In 2019 the UN Human Rights Council (HRC) authorized the creation of an independent Fact-Finding Mission (FFM) on Venezuela.
+The FFM has established on multiple occasions that some violations and abuses committed since at least 2014 were part of a “widespread and systematic attack” against the civilian population and are “part of a plan orchestrated at the highest levels of the government to repress dissent through crimes against humanity.”
+The government refuses to cooperate with the FFM.

-The multidimensional crisis has left millions of Venezuelans unable to access basic services.
-Venezuelan civil society platform HumVenezuela warned that an estimated 19 million people inside Venezuela need assistance.
-The crisis has also triggered the largest migration crisis in Latin America, with more than 7.7 million people having left the country since 2014.
-Communities across Venezuela are also at heightened risk of egregious abuses by non-state armed groups or criminal gangs, acting at times with the consent and direct involvement of Venezuelan state agents who have been implicated in possible crimes against humanity.
+Venezuelan civil society platform HumVenezuela warned that the multidimensional crisis has left an estimated 19 million Venezuelans inside the country in need of assistance.
+Almost 8 million people have left the country since 2014.
+Communities across Venezuela are also at heightened risk of egregious abuses by armed groups, criminal gangs or other non-state actors, acting at times with the consent and direct involvement of Venezuelan state agents who have been implicated in possible crimes against humanity.

 Several governments, including Canada and Switzerland, have enforced an extensive individual sanctions regime.
-Since 2017 the European Union (EU) has maintained sanctions against 54 senior officials.
+Since 2017 the European Union (EU) has maintained sanctions against more than 50 senior officials and recently lifted measures against the President of the National Electoral Council (CNE) and other CNE officials as an incentive to allow for a European Electoral Observation Mission.
 The United States (US) government has also imposed targeted sanctions against the Venezuelan government, as well as broader sectoral sanctions that have exacerbated the country’s pre-existing complex humanitarian emergency.

 RECENT DEVELOPMENTS: